-Classrooms are special environments, designed to help children focus on

-    their learning.
-Sadly, we don’t all have access to fabulous interactive

-    classrooms, filled with resources and friends, and this could be

-    creating some tough emotional challenges for your child.
-Thankfully

-    we’ve got some helpful tips that you can use to reduce homeschool

-    stress, regulate your days and stabilise emotions.
+Classrooms are special environments designed to help children focus on their learning.
+Sadly, we don’t all have access to fabulous interactive classrooms filled with resources and friends, and this could be creating some tough emotional challenges for your child.
+Thankfully we’ve got some helpful tips that you can use to reduce homeschool stress, regulate your days and stabilise emotions.

 Concentration and Fidgeting:

-    Vibrating Cushions are a perfect sensory aid to boost concentration by

-    adding fun bit of distraction.
-Sit down on the cushion, feel the

-    vibrations, and ground yourself in the moment, so that you can focus on
+Vibrating Cushions are a perfect sensory aid to boost concentration by adding a fun bit of distraction.
+Sit down on the cushion, feel the vibrations, and ground yourself in the moment, so that you can focus on what’s important.

-    what’s important.
 Here’s a handy video to explain the benefits.

-    There are lots of awesome vibrating cushions out there, but we love

-    these Furry Cow and Bumpy Turtle ones.
-They’re nice and cosy, and they

-    also have an added tail that wandering hands can grab onto for extra
+There are lots of awesome vibrating cushions out there, but we love these Furry Cow and Bumpy Turtle ones.
+They’re nice and cosy, and they also have an added tail that wandering hands can grab onto for extra tactile stimulation.

-    tactile stimulation.

 Hours, days and weeks all seem to be blurring into one another, and it’s super important that we try to stick to some sort of routine.
 Routines are well known for reducing anxiety and stress for those with autism, so structuring your homeschool lessons could be a great way of providing focus and stability.